 DoNotPay is not about blocking calls, but about fighting back against robocalls by using the same methods that they use.
 The process is simple and completely legal, so the next time you get a robocall, follow these instructions:

-- Open DoNotPay via your web browser or iOS app
+- Open DoNotPay via your web browser

 - Select RoboRevenge